 When it comes to whether or not client-advisor confidentiality exists, the answer is: It depends.

-Unlike lawyers, financial advisors do not have attorney-client privilege.
+Unlike lawyers, financial advisors do not have an attorney-client privilege.
 This means that what is discussed between a lawyer and their client may be kept private.

-For the most part, everything discussed with our clients is kept confidential.
-This is because client confidentially is a requirement of CERTIFIED FINANCIAL PLANNERTM professionals.
-(Taylor and I are both CFP® professionals.)
+For the most part, everything discussed with our clients must be kept confidential.
+This is because client confidentially is a requirement of CERTIFIED FINANCIAL PLANNERTM Professionals.

 CERTIFIED FINANCIAL PLANNERTM Professional Client Confidentiality

-So, when she asked us about client confidentially, we let him know about those very standards.
-And with that, our client was able to rest assured that the details of his company buyout would stay between him and his CERTIFIED FINANCIAL PLANNERTM professionals.
+So, when she asked us about client confidentially, we let her know about those very standards.
+And with that, she was able to rest assured that the details of her company buyout would stay between her and our team of CERTIFIED FINANCIAL PLANNERTM Professionals.

-Because of the trust established by our professional client confidentiality, our client was able to spend time dreaming about the next phase of his life: starting a new company.
-For some (this client included) work is a passion; true entrepreneurs can never really quit building and creating.
-We can definitely understand that.
-In the end, it was our privilege to help our client organize his wealth and make a solid plan for his future – all confidentially, of course.
+Because of the trust established by our professional client confidentiality, Jane was able to spend time dreaming about the next phase of his life: starting a new company.